couchbaselabs/sirius/task-config.generated.md

 #### /delete

  REST : POST

+Description : Delete task deletes documents in bulk into a bucket.
+The task will delete documents from [start,end] inclusive.

 | Name | Type | JSON Tag |
 | ---- | ---- | -------- |